For Immediate Release

 The FAA has a number of initiatives underway, including:

 Wildlife Strike Awareness Posters

-Toencourage and increase wildlife strike reporting in the general aviation (GA) community, the FAA’s Office of Airports developed a “Report Wildlife Strikes” awareness poster in 2011 and 2012.
+To encourage and increase wildlife strike reporting in the general aviation (GA) community, the FAA’s Office of Airports has distributed a “Report Wildlife Strikes” awareness poster since 2011.
 As part of the outreach effort, the FAA printed and distributed over 12,000 posters each year.
 The posters went to general aviation airports, aviation schools, other organizations and associations, and Part 139 certificated airports.
 Part 139 airports receive an operating certificate from the FAA because they operate with an increased level of oversight and safety.
-The new strike awareness poster will be printed and distributed by early 2014.
+The new strike awareness poster will be printed and distributed by spring 2014.

 Wildlife Hazards at General Aviation Airports

 The Office of Airports encourages GA airports to conduct Wildlife Hazard Assessments to determine what, if any, wildlife mitigation is needed.
 The FAA will support GA airports by making Airport Improvement Program grants available to conduct an assessment.

 The FAA provided funding and expertise for two Airport Cooperative Research Program reports, Bird Harassment, Repellent, and Deterrent Techniques for Use on and Near Airports (2011) and Guidebook for Addressing Aircraft/Wildlife Hazards at General Aviation Airports (2010).
 The reports are available on http://wildlife.faa.gov.